DrGJGuerrero/ds210-syllabus/README.md

       <img alt="Sound" src="./Web/sound.svg" height="25">
   </a>

-Data Science is a set of fundamental principles that guide the extraction of valuable information and knowledge from data.
-This course provides an overview and develops student’s understanding of the data science and analytics landscape in the context of business examples and other emerging fields.
-It also provides students with an understanding of the most common methods used in data analysis.
-Topics covered include introduction to predictive modeling, data visualization, probability distributions, Bayes’ theorem, statistical inference, clustering analysis, decision analytic thinking, data and business strategy, cloud storage and big data analytics.
+Students develop a critical comprehension of the fundamental principles of data science that guide the extraction of valuable information and knowledge from data.
+Students apply these concepts across the data science and analytics landscape within the contexts of business examples and other emerging fields.
+Students explore the most common methods used in data science, addressing topics such as predictive modeling, data visualization, probability distributions, Bayes’ theorem, statistical inference, clustering analysis, decision analytic thinking, data and business strategy, cloud storage and big data analytics.

 #### Why you should know this